Share, Donate, Contact, Volunteer.

 2012-12-05-IMG_0201.jpegPhoto Credit : Ben Horton.

 Ama Ghar was founded by Shrawan Nepali, who spent part of his childhood at the Paropokar orphanage in Kathmandu.
 He was fortunate to have the support of his godmother, Ama Tika Basnett, who encouraged and helped him during the darkest times of his life.
 Assisted by Peace Corps volunteers, Shrawan was educated in the US but never forgot those less fortunate that he had left behind in Nepal.
-With co-founders Ama Tika Basnet and Shekhar Silwal, he formalized his vision and opened Ama Ghar in 2001; the first fourteen children arrived at Ama Ghar during that year.
+With Ama Tika Basnet and Shekhar Silwal, he formalized his vision and opened Ama Ghar in 2001; the first fourteen children arrived at Ama Ghar during that year.

 Please consider making a donation to Ama Ghar, or contact them to learn more about how you can visit and volunteer.
 They are very open and welcome, with a guest apartment available for those who wish to visit.
 I encourage anyone traveling to Kathmandu to try and make this part of their trip, as it was certainly a highlight of mine.